Find insulation contractors in Florida (2026)

 Attic insulation with radiant barrier is the highest-priority upgrade for most Florida homes.
 The combination blocks both radiant and conductive heat transfer.
 Read our attic insulation guide for material comparisons.

 Duct sealing and insulation is critical in Florida, where most ductwork runs through unconditioned attic spaces.
-Leaky ducts in a 150-degree attic waste enormous amounts of cooling energy.
+Leaky ducts in a 150-degree attic can waste 20% to 30% of your cooling energy.

 Air sealing reduces humidity infiltration, which is especially important in Florida’s wet climate.
 Sealing gaps around penetrations improves insulation performance and reduces the load on your AC system.

-Wall insulation is less commonly upgraded in Florida than attic insulation, but homes with no wall insulation benefit significantly from the upgrade.
+Wall insulation is less commonly upgraded in Florida than attic insulation, but homes with no wall insulation can see 10% to 15% lower energy bills after the upgrade.
 Our wall insulation retrofit guide covers methods and costs.

 How to choose a Florida insulation contractor